Suitable for: Anyone registered for GST who uses their car for a business purpose

 This article will help you decide whether or not you can claim car registration on your BAS, and also more generally show you how to apply the GST credit criteria to any expenses you’re unsure if you can claim.

-To start, a quick reminder of the conditions an expense needs to meet in order for it to be claimable in your BAS (all must be true):
+Conditions an expense needs to meet in order for it to be claimable (all must be true):

 - The purchase is made at least partly for your business activity, and it does not relate to making input-taxed supplies.